Esri/arcgis-maps-sdk-java-samples/display_information/update-graphics/README.md

 ## How it works

-How to change a `Graphic`'s symbol, attributes, and geometry:

-1. Create a `GraphicsOverlay` and attach it to the `MapView`.
-2. Create graphics using a `Point` and `SimpleMarkerSymbol`.
-    * point gives the x,y-coordinate location of where SimpleMarkerSymbol will be located
-3. Add two Attributes to each graphic, `Graphic.getAttributes().put()`.
-    * first attribute key NAME and value the name for that graphic
-    * second attribute key DESCRIPTION and value a description for that graphic
-4. Add graphics to the graphics overlay, `GraphicsOverlay.getGraphics().add(graphic)`.
 5. Identify graphic that user has selected using `MapView.identifyGraphicsOverlayAsync(GraphicsOverlay,Point2D, tolerance, maximumResults)`.
     * graphics overlay, the one that was created above
     * point2D, from the user mouse click